muhammadanasajjad/Al-Falah/PrivacyPolicy.md

-# Privacy Policy
+# Privacy Policy for Al Falah

-**Effective Date:** 29th September 2024
+**Effective Date:** 03/10/2024

-At Al Falah, your privacy is of utmost importance.
-This Privacy Policy explains how we handle and protect your information.
+At Al Falah, we are committed to protecting your privacy.
+This Privacy Policy explains how we use the permissions required by the app.
+No personal data is collected, shared, or stored externally, and all data remains local to your device.

-### 1. Information We Use
+## 1. Permissions We Use

-Al Falah uses the following features without collecting any personal data by keeping all personal info local to your device:

-*   **Audio Recording**: The app may access your device’s microphone for audio recording purposes.
-This feature is used solely for recitations and does not store or transmit any audio data externally.
+### Location
-*   **Location Data**: The app may access your location to calculate accurate prayer times.
-This data is used locally on your device and is not shared or uploaded to any servers.
+- **Approximate location (network-based)** and **Precise location (GPS and network-based)**: Used for calculating accurate prayer times based on your location.
+This data is used locally and not shared.

-### 2. How We Use Your Information

-*   **Audio Recordings**: Audio recordings are used for personal use within the app for recitations and are not stored or transmitted anywhere.
-This is currently turned off but may be implemented in a future update.
+### Photos / Media / Files
+- **Read the contents of your USB storage** and **Modify or delete the contents of your USB storage**: These permissions are used to download and manage recitations and prayer time data.

+### Storage
+- **Read the contents of your USB storage** and **Modify or delete the contents of your USB storage**: Used for saving downloaded files like recitations for offline use.

+### Microphone
+- **Record audio**: This permission is used for identifying an ayat (verse) from the Quran.
+No audio is collected or shared.

+### Wi-Fi connection information
+- **View Wi-Fi connections**: This is used to check the availability of a network for downloading recitations and prayer data.

+### Other Permissions
+- **Receive data from the Internet**: For downloading recitations or updates to prayer times.
+- **View network connections**: Used to verify if the app is connected to the internet.
+- **Full network access**: For downloading and updating content like recitations and prayer times.
+- **Change audio settings**: Used to adjust app audio settings while playing recitations.
+- **Run at startup**: Ensures the app is running in the background to update prayer times.
+- **Draw over other apps**: This permission is reserved for possible future features.
+- **Control vibration**: Used for notifications to provide haptic feedback.
+- **Prevent device from sleeping**: Ensures that recitations and prayer time notifications can be delivered without interruptions.
+- **Read Google service configuration**: This is used for ensuring compatibility with Google services.

+## 2. Data Usage

+Al Falah does not collect or share any personal information.
+The permissions listed are solely used to enhance the user experience by providing accurate prayer times, enabling recitations, and offering other Islamic resources.

+## 3. Data Security

-*   **Location Data**: Location data is used solely for calculating prayer times based on your current location and is not shared with any third parties.
+All data is used locally on your device and never shared with third parties.
+We take every measure to ensure the security of your device’s data and your privacy.

-### 3. Data Sharing

-We do not collect, store, or share any of your personal data, including audio recordings or location information, with any third-party services or servers.

-### 4. Data Security

-We take your privacy seriously and ensure that any data used within the app remains secure on your device.

-### 5. Changes to This Privacy Policy
+## 4. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-Any changes will be posted on this page.
+We may update this Privacy Policy as needed.
+Any changes will be communicated through an update to this page.

-### 6. Contact Us
+## 5. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at: alfalah.web.app@gmail.com.
+If you have any questions or concerns about this Privacy Policy, feel free to contact us at: [alfalah.web.app@gmail.com].